Return to the essay table of contents

 Yehudi smiled this time, he wouldn't reveal its beauty all at once,

-Let it grow from fragments, themselves glowing, flourishing in the organic change
+Let it grow from fragments, themselves glowing, flourishing in the organic

 From time to time - he was learning the metamorphosis of melody.